Should a preconceived format dictate an outcome?

 To this end the album was finally pulled in 2002 and so it had remained, untouched due to conflicting priorities, until 2016 when it was chosen as a pilot project for the newly launched V&A Research Institute (VARI).

-Next blog I hope to provide information on the history of the binding itself and an update on decisions relating to the rebinding.
+Next post I hope to provide information on the history of the binding itself and an update on decisions relating to the rebinding.